chaincodelabs/research-site/research-intro.md

 ## Signature Schemes

-Bitcoin uses digital signatures to let spenders authorize their transactions.
+Bitcoin spenders use digital signatures authorize their transactions.
-ECDSA signatures have been used throughout Bitcoin's history; a 2021 protocol upgrade additionally introduced Schnorr signatures.
+ECDSA signatures have been used throughout Bitcoin's history.
+A 2021 protocol upgrade added support for Schnorr signatures.

 In Bitcoin, funds may be controlled by multiple keys.
 Spending such coins requires multiple signatures (or a joint signature).
-Keys may be distributed among different parties (to distribute control over funds) or locations (for increased reliability).
+The corresponding private keys may be held by different parties (to distribute control) or locations (for increased reliability).
-Designing secure protocols for collaborative signature construction is a non-trivial task that has attracted significant attention from researchers in the last years.
+Designing secure protocols for collaborative signature construction is a non-trivial task.
+It has attracted attention from researchers in the last years.
 Schemes for multi-signatures (n-of-n) as well as threshold signatures (t-of-n) have been studied.

 Relevant work includes: